menta78/bfm-sincem/README.md

 The BFM is open source software freely available under the GNU Public License.
 The model description and documentation is available on the BFM website http://www.bfm-community.eu.

-In the `doc/` folder of the repository are also available the manuals in LyX format.
+In the `doc/` folder of the repository are also available the manuals and logos.

 #### Members of the BFM agreement